Lapin0t/phd-manuscript/main/03_substitution.typ

   sub.sub^snice th {Gamma} th x th gamma & := sub.sub th x th (kw.fun th {alpha} th i |-> gamma th {alpha, Gamma .base.snd th i} th i) $

 ]
-#tom[Un peu rapide pour être lisible, non?
-Tu pourrais pas comparer le type de la nouvelle substitution avec celui de la bonne instance, puis expliquer pourquoi cette fois ça passe mieux?]

 The conclusion of this small case study is that although our two definitions of nice contexts are _isomorphic_, they are by no means equivalent in term of ease of use.
-Because I believe it is important to build abstractions that people will actually willingly instantiate in their particular case of interest, it becomes necessary to provide some slack #tom[pas sûr que "slack" soit approprié ici...] in the concrete definition of contexts and crucially in their notion of variables.
+Because I believe it is important to build abstractions that people will actually willingly instantiate in their particular case of interest, it becomes necessary to provide some breathing room in the concrete definition of contexts and crucially in their notion of variables.

 === Abstract Scopes